 - optional: chopped fresh cilantro for topping

-- To prevent the pizza toppings from making your pizza crust soggy, brush the shaped dough lightly with olive oil.
-Using your fingers, push dents into the surface of the dough to prevent bubbling.
-Top the dough evenly with 1/3 cup BBQ sauce.
+- Top & bake the pizza: Using your fingers, push dents into the surface of the dough to prevent bubbling.
+Brush remaining olive oil all over the dough.
+Top the dough evenly with 1/3 cup (about 95g) BBQ sauce.
 Toss the cooked chicken with the remaining BBQ sauce, then scatter all around the pizza.
 Add the cheeses and red onion.

-- If you do not have smoked gouda, replace with the same amount of shredded mozzarella.
+- Topping Swaps: If you do not have smoked gouda, replace with the same amount of shredded mozzarella.
 You can leave off the onion and/or cilantro if desired.

-- This recipe was inspired by my favorite BBQ Chicken Pizza at California Pizza Kitchen restaurant.
+- This recipe was inspired by the BBQ Chicken Pizza at California Pizza Kitchen restaurant.

 Keywords: pizza, bbq sauce, chicken